phillt/SRE/demo/rag/README.md

 ## Core Concept

-**Problem**: Retrieved context needs to be formatted into a structured prompt with proper citations and budget management.
+**Problem**: Retrieved context needs to be formatted into a structured prompt with proper citations.

 **Solution**: `assemblePrompt()` automatically:
 - Formats context blocks with citation markers
 - Builds system and user prompts
 - Maps citations to source metadata
-- Enforces budget constraints with headroom
 - Produces deterministic, reproducible output

 ## API